thehybrid-at/Removable-Media-Control/README.md

  # The below line just to be run standalone to get the password encoding, this shouldn't be a part of the script,
  # The below two lines are there just to make sure the password is not clear text in the code.
 You can change the approach with the you way you like.
  #[Convert]::ToBase64String([System.Text.Encoding]::Unicode.GetBytes('Password00')) --> to generate encoded value (UABhAHMAcwB3AG8AcgBkADAAMAA=) mentioned below
+ # -------------The above line should not be left in the script ----------------
  Unlock-BitLocker -MountPoint $driveconnected -Password $(ConvertTo-SecureString $([System.Text.Encoding]::Unicode.GetString([System.Convert]::FromBase64String('UABhAHMAcwB3AG8AcgBkADAAMAA='))) -AsPlainText -Force) #tries to decrypt the removeable media with our password
  ##check if usb is still blocked
  $afterunlock = $(manage-bde  -status $driveconnected | findstr  "Unlocked"  | findstr "Status").split(':')[1].replace(' ' , '')
 	if($afterunlock -eq 'Unlocked') # Means that the removable media was encrypted the our passord {
-		$LOG = "Authorized USB has been inserted by user "+$currentusername+" and deviceID "+$deviceid+" access granted" Write-EventLog -LogName Application -Source "USBINSERTED" -EntryType Information -EventID 3333  -Message $LOG
+		$LOG = "Authorized USB has been inserted by user "+$currentusername+" and deviceID "+$deviceid+" access granted" Write-EventLog -LogName Application -Source "USBINSERTED" -EntryType Information -EventID 3333  -Message $LOG  #Writes to windows event log

 	}
 	else # Means that the removable media was not encrypted the our passord {
 		(New-Object -comObject Shell.Application).Namespace(17).ParseName($driveconnected).InvokeVerb("Eject")
-		$LOG = "Unauthorized USB has been inserted by user "+$currentusername+" and deviceID "+$deviceid+" access denied" Write-EventLog -LogName Application -Source "USBINSERTED" -EntryType Information -EventID 3334  -Message $LOG
+		$LOG = "Unauthorized USB has been inserted by user "+$currentusername+" and deviceID "+$deviceid+" access denied" Write-EventLog -LogName Application -Source "USBINSERTED" -EntryType Information -EventID 3334  -Message $LOG #Writes to windows event log
 		$wshell.Popup("An unauthorized USB has been detected on your machine and it has been disabled.
-Please contact your IT in case you need to use it",0,"UNAUTHORIZED USB detected",0)
+Please contact your IT in case you need to use it",0,"UNAUTHORIZED USB detected",0) # pop-up message to user

 	}